la2050/archive/_organizations/here-to-serve-inc.md

       https://challenge.la2050.org/entry/connecting-communities-of-support-with-families-who-have-a-critically-ill-young-child-or-parent
   year_submitted:
     - '2016'
-title: 'Here to Serve, Inc'
-extrapolated_project_ids:
+original_project_ids:
   - '6102091'
-project_titles_from_extrapolated_project_ids:
+original_project_titles:
   - >-
     Connecting communities of support with families who have a critically ill young child or parent.
-original_project_titles:
+extrapolated_project_ids:
+  - '6102091'
+extrapolated_project_titles:
   - >-
     Connecting communities of support with families who have a critically ill young child or parent.
-original_project_ids:
-  - '6102091'

 ---